 Fact: Not only celebrities can have the luxury of such a wedding.
 Nearly 25% of couples choose a destination do.

 Tom Cruise & Katie Holmes.
 Pierce Brosnan & Kelly Shaye Smith.
 Katty Perry & Russel Brand.
 All of these couples got married abroad, but that doesn’t mean that you can’t.
 You don’t need to be a celebrity or CEO to pull off this exotic event.
 Whether you are a teacher, a store manager, or a cable technician, a destination wedding is more than manageable for you.
 All of our clients at Now Destinations come from a variety of ages, backgrounds, and jobs.
 Numbers suggest that nearly 1 in 4 newly engaged couple chooses to this route for their special day.

 Fiction: Wedding couples must pay for all their guest’s expenses or they will refuse to come

-Fact: The standard for payment requires guests pay for their own travel and accommodation expenses.
+Fact: The standard for payment requires guests to pay for their own travel and accommodation expenses.